 How to deliver actionable retail data analytics for all your operational stakeholder?

 Many data projects are implemented without any clear and precise business use, privileging data to the detriment of business input.
 Obtaining and making the data available is not the ultimate goal.
 Let’s look at how the same data can tell different stories by taking different business needs.

 Retail director: monitor your portfolio’s performance at a glance

 Retail managers must assume a certain number of responsibilities to provide optimized reports.
 They must be actively attentive to their portfolio performance.
-They also ensure the economic and administrative management of their sector.
+They also must ensure the economic and administrative management of their sector.

 They are often overwhelmed by the amount of data to manage.
 In addition, they have access to retail data analytics (sales, customer profiles) but do not have the tools to transform this information into an action plan.
 With data storytelling solutions, sales managers manage performance at multiple levels: within stores and within their network.

 They can provide common reports for with information relevant to a large number of stores and at different levels of management.
 This allows distribution managers to manage resources and inventory through a common tool for the entire company.

 This ensures that store managers make the same decisions as top management.
 They instill a data culture and transmit a data-driven vision for store management.
 They can also optimize merchandising and inventory management on their store network.